iweave/antfaucet/README.md

 ### ERC_TOKEN

 ERC_20_TOKEN_ADDRESS is the address of the token we want to transfer.
+The recent integration with the Autonomi Community Forum complicates reusing this code for another token, focus on the [last](https://github.com/iweave/antfaucet/commit/ee7df5d6694d1be3951dd32606e817509366a9ed) commit before the feature was added.
-TOKEN_CHAIN_ID is the chain ID of the Network (In this case Aribtrum Sepolia) that we are trying to connect to
+TOKEN_CHAIN_ID is the chain ID of the Network (In this case Aribtrum One) that we are trying to connect to

 ```
 TOKEN_CHAIN_ID=421614